 After compiling his figures, Durkheim concluded that there are actually several different types of suicide.
 Sometimes, he found, people take their own lives when they see no possible way to improve their oppressive circumstances.
-They come to the conclusion that suicide is preferable to a harsh life that will never improve.
+They come to the conclusion that suicide is preferable to a harsh life that has no chance of improving.
 Think of prisoners serving life sentences or slaves who take their own lives to escape their miserable confinement and lack of freedom.
 Durkheim called this type of suicide fatalistic suicide.